jackm-g/local-discord-agent/basicagent/README.md

 ## Development

-- The main application logic is in `fast_memory.py`
+- The main application logic is in `fast_agent.py`
 - Environment variables are managed through `.env`
 - Logging is configured at the INFO level

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.